 In reality, the demand for digital was there before the pandemic, but health concerns have acted as a catalyst for the adoption of hospitality tech.
-Back in the summer, there was an initial rush for contactless ordering, given the understandable desire to adhere to the strongest possible safety protocols and install consumer confidence.
+Last summer, there was an initial rush for contactless ordering, given the understandable desire to adhere to the strongest possible safety protocols and install consumer confidence.
 Hand sanitiser, perspex and masks can only go so far; Order & Pay made perfect sense in terms of limiting physical touch points, reducing contact between staff and customers, and generally mitigating the risk of transmission.
 Yet the possibilities go far beyond hygiene and epidemiology.

 That original impetus now has formidable traction, because tech can not only be a recovery strategy, but a growth opportunity too, boosting revenue and efficiency.
 Ordamo’s research indicates that average customer spend increases by 11% when customers use Order & Pay technology.
 This is all part of an improved customer experience: there is more time to browse the menu, and the power of ordering is now in the customer’s pocket.
 Rather than entirely removing the human element of service, contactless tech instead improves the pinch points of service: no awkward attempts to meet the waiter’s eye to order another drink or get the bill, no waiting in line, and no sharp-elbowed jostling at busy bars manned by overworked staff.